mikebd/go-read-var-log/README.md

 * REST response Content-Type is text/plain; charset=utf-8, regardless of the Accept request header
 * All errors are returned to REST callers as HTTP status 500, even if these might be correctable by the caller
 * LRU result caching of compiled regexes and search results are not implemented
+* Testing coverage should be added for the `controller` package

 ## Endpoints